djangofan/spring-cloud-data-example-0/README.md

 Create a Stream ( https://dataflow.spring.io/docs/stream-developer-guides/getting-started/stream/ )

-Create a new stream called `http --server.port=46010 | log`
+Create a new stream called `http | log`

-Deploy the Stream and in the log it will show you the IP address of how to hit it.
+Deploy the Stream and in the log it will show you the IP address and port of how to hit it.

 Then hit the stream like this:

+Example:

     curl http://10.0.0.83:46010 -H "Content-type: text/plain" -d "Happy streaming"

 And view the console output of the Log stream from the UX.